carlosjdelgado/AzureStorageContainer/README.md

 - Select the storage account where you want to create the container
 - Set a name for the new container
 - Select a public access level for the container.
 Default level is Off but you can set public access for blob or set public access for blob and container.
+- Set if release have to continue when container exists, this is useful if you want to create the container in the first release of a pipeline.

 4. When you run the release, the storage container will be created.